avclarke/nextjs-dapp/README.md

-# Yield Farming Dapp (Web3 playground)
+# Next JS Dapp (Web3 playground)

-Play ground for experimenting with Solidity and Web3 Frontend architectures.
+Play ground for experimenting with Solidity and Web3 Frontend architectures, based on a yield farming style protocol.

 # Contracts